Macmod/NameScraper/README.md

 ### WhoisXMLAPI

-In order to use this module you must have a WhoisXMLAPI account, authenticate with it and save your `SecurityTrails` session cookie to a file named `session.txt`.
+In order to use this module you must have a WhoisXMLAPI account, authenticate with it and save the contents of your `emailverification_session` session cookie to a file named `session.txt`.
 Then run the tool with the appropriate `--lookup` flag:

 * Subdomains (`subdomains` - **default lookup**)
 * Reverse NS (`reversens`)